Arcadia Lithium Project

 Meaning: Community livelihoods impacted

-Community livelihoods impacted especially those who lost their farming and grazing land when the mine expanded, and also loss of access to water from the community dam due to the fact that the company uses the same dam to pump its operations
+Community livelihoods have been impacted, especially those who lost their farming and grazing land when the mine expanded.
+The community has also lost access to water from the community dam as a consequence of the company using the same dam to pump water for its operations.

 Year: 2023Countries: ZimbabweRelated: Arcadia Lithium Project